marina601/scooter-circle/README.md

 ### Features Left to Implement

+1. Pagination
-- Pagination, once the website content gets big enough the pagination would be implemented for reviews on the *profile* and *view produt* pages.
+  - Once the website content gets big enough the pagination would be implemented for reviews on the *profile* and *view produt* pages.
-- Also pagination should be implemented for products on *products* page
+  - Also pagination should be implemented for products on *products* page.

+2. Favourites
   - Add to favourite option could be implemented to let the user save their favourite scooters to their profile page.

+3. Search and Filter funtionality
   - Unable the user to search and filter products at the same time.
 At the moment the user may only search or filter.

+4. Custom Profile Page
-- Profile page could be adjusted to let the user upload their profile picture and change the background colour of their choice, giving the user a custom experience
+  - Profile page could be adjusted to let the user upload their profile picture and change the background colour of their choice, giving the user a custom experience.

+5. Share Buttons
-- Share products buttons could be implemented to let the user share their favourite products easily via social media to create awareness for the site
+  - Share products buttons could be implemented to let the user share their favourite products easily via social media to create awareness for the site.

+6. Affiliate Income

   - Site owner might want to sign up for affiliate partnership which is actually available with [Pure Electric](https://www.pureelectric.com/), which I have used to link to, allowing the user to purchase the product if they should decide to do so.
 Affiliate commission could be earned for the site owner.
   - Once the site reaches an excess of 10000 visitors per month the site owner will be able to run custome ads and earn commission from the ads.

+7. Blog Page
   - The site owner might also want to create a blog page, where the news and related articles could be published to increase the user experience and the time the user spends on the site.

+8. Newletter
   - The site owner might also want to engage with users via providing a subsciption to the monthly newsletter feature.

 ##### back to [content](#table-of-content)